 I was diagnosed with hypothyroidism following the birth of my first son.
 With each pregnancy, my symptoms worsened.
 Really my symptoms trace back to childhood however with puberty and each successive pregnancy my symptoms worsened and worsened.
 While my thyroid antibodies turned out negative, I showed all the signs and symptoms of someone with Hashimoto’s.
 It is interesting that a percentage of people with Hashimoto’s actually don’t show positive on their thyroid antibodies blood tests yet they suffer from Hashimoto’s just the same.
 If your doctor relies strictly on lab results they may miss your condition.
 A good thyroid doctor is one that treats the patient not the lab results.
 Take a look at my post Top 5 Reasons Doctors Fail To Diagnose Hypothyroidism.

 Once these genes are turned on, the body begins producing antibodies against your own thyroid and the destruction begins.
 In addition to these particular points in life, there are additional possible triggers for Hashimoto’s.
 These same triggers, if left untreated, will also worsen the attack and kick it in high gear.
 It is crucial to determine if one of these things is happening in your body right now.
+There is a must-read book for every person with Hashimoto’s by Izabella Wentz that goes over the underlying triggers and treatment options Hashimoto’s Thyroiditis: Lifestyle Interventions for Finding and Treating the Root Cause.

 - Gluten intolerance